 An upper blepharoplasty is used to correct drooping upper eyelids that tend to sag with time.
 A thin scar is placed in the crease of the upper eyelid, where it is well-hidden.
 Excess skin is removed, often along with herniating fat.

 Insurance plans occasionally cover upper blepharoplasty surgery when the upper eyelid skin is so excessive that it disturbs the vision.
-If you believe you may be a candidate for insurance-covered blepharoplasty, be sure to visit an optometrist like Dr. Scott Youn at the Eye Place for visual field testing prior to your consultation with Dr. Anthony Youn.
+If you believe you may be a candidate for insurance-covered blepharoplasty, be sure to visit an optometrist like Dr. Scott Youn at the Eye Place for visual field testing prior to your consultation.
+Unfortunately, Dr. Youn is no longer seeing new insurance patients.

 Lower blepharoplasty is used to remove excess puffiness or bags from under the eyes.
 The lower eyelid puffiness is caused by excess herniating fat, which is removed during the procedure.
 In general, lower eyelid wrinkles are not removed by lower blepharoplasty.
 Wrinkles are best treated using lasers or chemical peels.